luxonis/depthai-docs-website/source/pages/troubleshooting.rst

   dai.Device(pipeline, usb2mode=True)

 We've also seen an unconfirmed issue of running Ubuntu-compiled libraries on Linux Mint.
-If running on not Ubuntu 18.04/16.04 or Raspbian, please :ref:`compile DepthAI from source <Install from source>`.
+If running on not Ubuntu 18.04/16.04 or Raspbian, please `compile DepthAI from source <https://docs.luxonis.com/projects/api/en/latest/install/#install-from-source>`__.

 Output from DepthAI keeps freezing
 #################################################